qalea/full-stack-challenge/README.md

 ---

-## Estimated time

-Time is not a key factor.
-We recommend spending about an afternoon on this, though you can take more or less time if needed.
-There is no strict time limit.

----

 ## Submission

 1. Work in a new branch using your name as branch's name, using `main` branch as base from this GitHub repository.